 #17 Anne Frank House

-Pro Tip: Tickets should be booked in advance; this museum is not included in the City Card!
-If tickets are unavailable during your trip, consider joining a private tour of Anne Frank sights – like this one – or a group guided Anne Frank Tour to learn more about her life in Amsterdam.
+Pro Tip: Tickets should be booked in advance; this museum is not included in the City Card.
+If tickets are unavailable, consider joining a private tour of Anne Frank sights – like this one – or a group guided Anne Frank Tour to learn more about her life in Amsterdam.

 If You Have Time: In the area, there are a few notable places to stop for food and drink.
-For a quick snack of classic Amsterdam fries, go to Heertje Friet (map); for a savory meal of Dutch-style pancakes, the Pancake Bakery is nearby (map); and for a locally produced beer, head to the charming Proeflokaal Arendsnest (map).
+For a quick snack of classic Amsterdam fries, go to Heertje Friet; for a savory meal of Dutch-style pancakes, the Pancake Bakery is nearby; and for a locally produced beer, head to the charming Proeflokaal Arendsnest.

 #18 Jordaan Neighborhood

-The working class settled the Jordaan neighborhood in the 17th century and attracted many people with radical political ideas.
-In the 1970s, gentrification overtook the area, attracting young professionals, well-to-do families and, along with it, trendy cafes, bars, galleries and specialty shops.
+The working class settled Jordaan in the 17th century and attracted many people with political ideals.
+In the 1970s, gentrification overtook, attracting young professionals, well-to-do families and, along with it, trendy cafes, bars, galleries and specialty shops.

-The inviting neighborhood is characterized by elegant gabbled houses, many of which hide hofjes (inner courtyards) and feature Gable Stones.
-The stone plaques, which are displayed on the front of the house, were first used in the 16th century and were a means of identifying the home’s inhabitants by depicting the owner’s profession or family name.
+The inviting neighborhood is characterized by elegant houses, many of which hide hofjes (inner courtyards) and feature Gable Stones.
+The stone plaques displayed on the front were first used in the 16th century.
+They were a means of identifying the home’s inhabitants by depicting the owner’s profession or family name.

-Pro Tip: For a unique way to experience the Jordaan neighborhood, join the Jordaan district food walking tour.
+Pro Tip: For a unique way to experience the neighborhood, join a Food Tour of Jordaan.

-If You Have Time: Located in the Jordaan District not far from the Anne Frank House, the Tulip Museum (free with the City Card) is one of the most surprisingly interesting museums in the city.
-Informative – and often humorous – the museum details the history of tulips in the Netherlands – as well as the hysteria of the Golden Age Tulipmania.
+If You Have Time: The Tulip Museum (free with the City Card) is one of the most surprisingly interesting museums in the city.
+The often humorous displays detail the history of tulips in the Netherlands – as well as the hysteria of the Golden Age Tulipmania.
 MAP.

 Amsterdam, Netherlands Maps

 Below find our two Walking Tour Amsterdam Maps.
-Use these maps of Amsterdam, Netherlands to route your way through the city to our recommended walking tour sights.
-And, remember, we provide map links for each of the Amsterdam points of interest in the directions from sight-to-sight.
+Use these maps of Amsterdam, Netherlands to route your way to our recommended walking tour sights.

 Amsterdam City Map: Interactive